 ▌Cannot load script xxx server execution failed (Ruby control modules)

 ▌Cannot open File Open Dialog.
-An unknown error occurred during this operation
+An unknown error occured during this operation

 This message seems to be related to exhausted Windows resources.
 Make sure you are using the latest version of Clarity and a fully functional Windows installation.